jacobvons/FederatedLearning/README.md

 - ```autotest.py``` is a scripted developed for easy and convenient testing.
 The mechanism is to automatically generate subprocesses for both the federator and the clients using the ```StartClients.py``` logics.
 - It also allows users to put sets of parameters into a .csv file so that the program automatically tests on each of them in order.
 This is convenient for bulk testing.
 - To use it, first, simply create a .csv file containing the argument sets you want to test.
 Then, change the testing dataset path in the ```StartClients.py``` file.
 Finally, run ```python autotest.py``` in your terminal.
+- Refer to the sample_test_args.csv file for detailed parameter explanation.